Training on climate change adaptation

 • free of charge.

-• open at all times, from the release of each module.
+• open at all times, from the release of each Toolkit.

 Hybrid training: The hybrid training will comprise both the aforementioned online training and face to face workshops organised on specific dates.
 In Addition to the acquisition of knowledge through the revision of online resources, this training will allow participants to consolidate the knowledge acquired through practical training.
 This training is: